 Ground shipping is one of the cheaper options utilized by many e-commerce retailers for delivering orders to customers.
 Some will absorb these shipping costs completely or offer a small flat shipping fee while customers wait 3+ days for their package to arrive.
 Orders online aren’t always urgent, and customers can appreciate the chance to save on shipping, even if it means waiting a bit longer.
 Below is the comparison of the 3 major carriers and their ground delivery options.

-Ground Shipping Rate 2018 Comparison Table: FedEx, UPS & USPS
+2020 Ground Shipping Rate Table: FedEx, UPS, and USPS

-*Rates are shown for USPS Priority Mail® Commercial Plus Pricing, FedEx Ground® Standard Pricing with residential and fuel surcharges, and UPS Ground® Daily Rates with residential and fuel surcharges.
+*Rates are shown for USPS Priority Mail® Commercial Rates, FedEx Ground® Standard Pricing with residential and fuel surcharges, and UPS Ground® Daily Rates with residential and fuel surcharges.

-It’s important to note that we used USPS Priority Mail for 3+ day, although the vast majority of Priority Mail packages arrive to their destination within 2-3 days.
+It’s important to note that we used USPS Priority Mail for 3+ days, although the vast majority of Priority Mail packages arrive at their destination within 2-3 days.
 UPS and FedEx Ground also typically arrive within 3 days, with the occasional delivery window extension that can go beyond 3 days, although it is rare.